-Avoid using free public WiFi spots because nine times out of ten there’s a criminal hackers lurking and looking for ways to exploit the apps on your phone if it’s an Android device and can’t say for sure if this works IPhone’s.
+Avoid using free public WiFi spots because nine times out of ten there’s criminal hackers lurking and looking for ways to exploit the apps on your phone if it’s an Android device and can’t say for sure if this works on IPhone’s.

 - How Psychic/Mystics Are Involved In The World Of Gangstalking